-An additional year of Medicaid eligibility in childhood was associated with improvement in an index of conditions (ability to attend school, self-reported health status, chronic conditions, and asthma) among young adults ages 18-20.7 Medicaid coverage of pregnant women and infants in the first year of life was linked to better oral health (as measured by loss of permanent teeth) in non-Hispanic Black adults ages 19-31.8 in hospitalizations, particularly related to diabetes and obesity, in adults ages 19-36.9 More years of childhood eligibility for Black children also is linked to decreased hospitalizations at age 25.
+An additional year of Medicaid eligibility in childhood was associated with improvement in an index of conditions (ability to attend school, self-reported health status, chronic conditions, and asthma) among young adults ages 18-20.
+Medicaid coverage of pregnant women and infants in the first year of life was linked to better oral health (as measured by loss of permanent teeth) in non-Hispanic Black adults ages 19-31.

+Fewer hospitalizations and emergency room visits.
+Medicaid in early childhood is associated with a reduction in hospitalizations, particularly related to diabetes and obesity, in adults ages 19-36.
+More years of childhood eligibility for Black children also is linked to decreased hospitalizations at age 25.
 More years of Medicaid coverage also were associated with fewer emergency room visits, particularly visits related to chronic illnesses and visits for those living in low-income zip codes (Exhibit 1).